 - Recreation, Park, and Tourism Management (RPTM) Scholarships

 Many scholarships and awards consider financial need.
-In order to be eligible students must complete the 2012-2013 FAFSA application by Penn State's recommended filing date of March 1 for prospective first-year students and April 15 for continuing students.
+In order to be eligible students must complete a FAFSA application by Penn State's recommended filing date of March 1 for prospective first-year students and April 15 for continuing students.
 Visit www.fafsa.ed.gov to complete the application.

 Scholarship awarding is an ongoing process.
 Efforts are made to award scholarships prior to July 1 for the upcoming academic year, but awards may be made throughout the year.
 Only those students who are selected to receive an award will be contacted.
 All students will be notified by mail at their home address.